 Fortunately, us good folks at the Naked Chemist have got you covered.
 We are going to help you decode, what skincare means for the well-appointed modern man.

-When we are young there is very little difference, but once you reach puberty, your sex hormones begin to produce different sexual characteristics, the male hormone testosterone starts to become active, which is when the real differences kick in.
+When we are young, there is very little difference.
+Still, once you reach puberty, your sex hormones begin to produce different sexual characteristics, the male hormone testosterone starts to become active, which is when the real differences kick in.

 Testosterone is responsible for producing active sebaceous glands; these glands will make your body hair and beards rough and thick.